ttrine/filter_manager/README.md

 * Starts a 'connect' http webserver locally ([http://localhost:8000/](http://localhost:8000/)) (see 'tasks/configure.connect.js') ,
 * Watches for file changes (see 'tasks/configure.watch.js) and runs configured tasks.
-* Notifies 'LiveReload' browser plugin to refresh page (see 'tasks/configure.connect.js').
-Also, see [livereload.com](http://livereload.com) for more info.
+* Notifies 'LiveReload' chrome extension to refresh page (see 'tasks/configure.connect.js').
+Also, see [livereload.com](https://chrome.google.com/webstore/search/livereload) for more info.

 To run:
 ```